GrumpyOldTroll/ietf-ambi/draft-jholland-mboned-ambi.md

 ###Overview

 Packet identifiers are a sequence number contained within the authenticated payload of the packet.
 This sequence number is used inside a manifest to associate each packet hash with a specific packet.
 Each authenticated packet MUST contain a packet identifier.
-See {{sec-packet-identifiers}}
-for a discussion of the security implications.
+See {{sec-packet-identifiers}} for a discussion of the security implications.

-This document defines a new UDP option in
-{{packet-id-udp}} for use as a packet identifier.
+This document defines a new UDP option in {{packet-id-udp}} for use as a packet identifier.

 Some multicast-capable transport protocols have a sequence number embedded in data packets in the protocol.
 The sequence numbers in these protocols MAY be used instead of the new UDP option, to avoid introducing extra overhead in the authenticated data packets.

-In {{packet-id-rtp}}, {{packet-id-srtp}}, and
-{{packet-id-udp}}, this document defines some sample ways to specify packet identifiers based on such sequence numbers embedded in existing protocols.
+In {{packet-id-rtp}}, {{packet-id-srtp}}, and {{packet-id-udp}}, this document defines some sample ways to specify packet identifiers based on such sequence numbers embedded in existing protocols.

-Other appropriate sequence number systems may exist, such as the anti-replay Sequence Number field in Section 3.1 of
-{{RFC6584}}, when NORM or FLUTE operates with an authentication profile that uses it (however, since that example already provides authentication, it is not added as an option in this document).
+Other appropriate sequence number systems may exist, such as the anti-replay Sequence Number field in Section 3.1 of {{RFC6584}}, when NORM or FLUTE operates with an authentication profile that uses it (however, since that example already provides authentication, it is not added as an option in this document).
 The AMBI anchor message format can be extended in future documents to support those or other suitable schemes by adding values to the registry defined in {{iana}}.

-In some deployments, in contrast to using the new UDP option, the approach of using an existing sequence number may carry a benefit because it requires no change to the stream of packets being authenticated, possibly enabling interoperability with legacy receivers.
+In some deployments, in contrast to using the new UDP option, the approach of using an existing sequence number may carry a benefit because it requires no change to the stream of packets being authenticated, enabling interoperability with existing unmodified sending and receiving applications.

 ###RTP Sequence Number {#packet-id-rtp}

-Sequence number from Section 5.1 of
+Sequence number from Section 5.1 of {{RFC3550}}.
-{{RFC3550}}.

-TBD: discussion of security consequences of using 16 bits-- recommend a bigger hash in manifests for this case?
+TBD: discussion of security consequences of using 16 bits--recommend a bigger hash in manifests for this case?

 ###SRTP Sequence Number {#packet-id-srtp}